AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/set-up-workfront/workfront-testing-environments/wf-custom-refresh-sandbox-environment.md

 1. Log in to your Custom Refresh Sandbox.
 1. Click **[!UICONTROL Schedule]** in the banner at the top of the screen and select a date from the calendar.
-1. Select a date for when you want the refresh to happen, then click **Schedule Refresh**.
+1. Select a date for when you want the refresh to happen, then click **[!UICONTROL Schedule Refresh]**.

 ## Switch to Production from the Custom Refresh Sandbox